What is Product Management?

 Shouldn’t have to know or pretend to know everything

-A strong PM asks better questions, frames problems, and makes trade-offs visible.
+A strong Product Manager asks better questions, frames problems, and makes trade-offs visible.

 A Product Owner isn't the same as Product Manager